deniselewis/Babies-names-/README.md

 ## Description

 This generator randomly displays top 10 baby names for girl, boy or non-binary babies.
+My team and I used an API to generate 10 random baby names for each gender that can also be shown in the console.

 <img width="1669" alt="Screen Shot 2022-12-08 at 6 34 17 PM" src="https://user-images.githubusercontent.com/47063822/206589118-78560417-0b35-40dd-9ae0-db061c5e0834.png">